dpwiese/flying-notes-vitepress/docs/src/aircraft/twin-comanche/twin-comanche.md

   * Fowler flaps (electrically actuated by motor underneath back seat).
 Deflect 27&#176;
     * Locking mechanism holds flap up on right
     * Second lock prevents the flap from going fully down if the up lock is not fully engaged
-  * Antiservo tab on stabilator’s trailing edge, increasing control stability
+  * Antiservo tab on stabilator's trailing edge, increasing control stability
   * Stabilator trim operated by an overhead crank, controlling a rotating drum in the tail section
   * Rudder trim knob controls a bungee mechanism extending to the nose gear steering arm
   * Ground adjustable tab on left aileron